 4. facilitate scientific research.

-However, the 1.5 hours was up so our rider dropped them off here in Centennial Park.
-It was their choice to be dropped here because they wanted to explore it further.
-In conclusion, the Sydney tourists trike experience was fun, memorable and showed them so much of Sydney in a short time.
+In conclusion, Mum’s Harley birthday present experience was fun, memorable and showed her much of Sydney’s Eastern Suburbs, in a short time.
 Check out the Tours & Prices page for ideas.

 Woolloomooloo, Harry’s and Garden Island